Renewable Energy & Advanced Power Electronics Research Lab

 PhD, May 2013

-Dissertation: “Automated Synthesis Tool for Design Optimization of Power Electronic Converters.”
-Mehran received his MS in electrical engineering – power electronics and electric machines from Sharif University of
+Dr. Mirjafari received his M.S. in electrical engineering – power electronics and electric machines from Sharif University of

 Ricky received his B.S.E.E from Texas A&M University in 2019.
 His research interests include ac link inverters, grid-integration of PV and other distributed energy sources.